 The wisdom of fire, wire and water

-Filigree as an artifact is related to the cultivation of silver as a material and fire as a necessary tool in the process of creating the final product of art piece.
+Filigree as an artefact is related to the cultivation of silver as a material and fire as a necessary tool in the process of creating the final product of art piece.

-Through the filigree network and the touch of silver threads, we can recognize the mediation between the past and the present as a moment of understanding itself.
+Through the filigree network and the touch of silver threads, we can recognise the mediation between the past and the present as a moment of understanding itself.

 The filigree itself contains an ethnographic and folkloristic interpretation which, as an inventory, illuminates the complexity, layering, value, as well as the importance of adorning certain parts of the body, once and today.